 How old exactly?
 Well, the Constitution of the United States was signed in Philly.
 To be specific, the Constitution was signed in Independence Hall.
 This building is one of the oldest and most venerated structures in the US.
 Guests are invited to tour Independence Hall and walk a mile in the Framers’ shoes.

 Not far from Independence Hall is another American national treasure – the Liberty Bell.
-This iconic brass instrument used to be a part of the Hall before it was relocated at Independence Park.
+This iconic brass instrument used to be a part of the Hall before it was relocated to Independence Park.
 Records suggest the Liberty Bell was crafted in 1752.

-Depending on how you look at things, the Liberty Bell actually predates the United States.
-Its telltale crack is easily one its most distinguishing features.
+Depending on how you look at things, the Liberty Bell predates the United States.
+Its telltale crack is easily one of its most distinguishing features.
 Centuries after the American Revolution concluded, the Liberty Bell remains a beloved symbol of the US.

-Here’s the scenario; you’re travelling through Philadelphia, and you work up a huge appetite.
+Here’s the scenario; you’re traveling through Philadelphia, and you work up a huge appetite.
 You’re in the home of the Philly cheesesteak, so you grab a bite to eat.
 Good news, you’re no longer hungry!
 However, you are feeling a bit bloated.
 Where, oh where can you go to walk off that sluggishness?
 Love Park comes to mind.

 This place has been around since 1965.
-Back then, it was called John F. Kennedy plaza.
+Back then, it was called John F. Kennedy Plaza.
 Once Robert Indiana’s iconic LOVE sculpture was added, it earned its current moniker.
 Love Park has plenty of walkways and green spaces where you can relax.
 And it’s right in the middle of the city.